-The Petitioner, a bodywork technician in the automotive industry, seeks classification as an individual of exceptional ability.
+The Petitioner, a chief executive in the field of transportation, seeks classification as an individual of exceptional ability in the sciences, arts or business.
 See Immigration and Nationality Act (the Act) section 203(b)(2), 8 U.S.C. § 1153(b)(2).
 The Petitioner also seeks a national interest waiver of the job offer requirement that is attached to this EB-2 immigrant classification.
 See section 203(b)(2)(B)(i) of the Act, 8 U.S.C. § 1153(b)(2)(B)(i).
 U.S. Citizenship and Immigration Services (USCIS) may grant this discretionary waiver of the required job offer, and thus of a labor certification, when it is in the national interest to do so.

-The Director of the Texas Service Center denied the petition, concluding that the Petitioner did not establish that he qualifies as an individual of exceptional ability and, therefore, the issue of qualifying for a national interest waiver was moot to the petition's decisional outcome.
+The Director of the Texas Service Center denied the petition, concluding that the Petitioner did not establish that he qualifies as an individual of exceptional ability or that he merited a national interest waiver as a matter of discretion.
 The matter is now before us on appeal.
 8 C.F.R. § 103.3.